Pumpkin Leek Soup with sweet Ramiro Peppers. Gorgeously warming, home-made Autumnal comfort food. Free from gluten, dairy, nuts, eggs and also vegan)

 - Add the vegetable stock, Shoyu sauce (if using) and a good grind of black pepper and bring to a simmer.

 - Simmer for 30 to 40 minutes, stirring occasionally to allow the flavours to deepen and infuse.

 - Remove from the heat and cool slightly.

-- Using a liquidiser, blend the soup until smooth in small batches, transferring to a clean pan as you go.
+- Using a blender, blend the soup until smooth in batches, transferring to a clean pan as you go.

 - Once all the soup has been blended, stir thoroughly and add extra seasoning to taste.

 - Heat through to piping hot before serving.

 - Take the additional roasted pepper and blend until you have a smooth paste.

 - Mix the pepper paste with the cream/yoghurt and dollop onto or swirl through the hot soup before serving.

 © 2019-2021 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist